 Digital Networks on an Android Phone

-You pay your cellular provider a handsome fee every month.
+You pay your cellular provider for your Android a handsome fee every month.
 The fee comes in two chunks.
 One chunk (the less expensive of the two) is the telephone service.
 The second chunk is the data service, which is how your Android phone gets on the Internet.
-This system is the cellular data network.
+This system is the cellular data network or mobile network.

-Several types of cellular data network are available.
+Several types of cellular data networks are available.
 When your phone uses one, a status icon appears atop the touchscreen, cluing you in to which network the phone is accessing.
 Here’s the gamut:

-Your phone always uses the best network available for its technology.
-So when you have a 4G phone and a 4G network is within reach, it’s the network the phone uses for Internet communications.
-Otherwise, the 3G data network is chosen, followed by 1X.
-Or if you have a 3G phone, it uses the 3G network unless one isn’t available, and then the 1X network is used.
+Your phone always uses the best network available.
+So, when a 4G LTE network is within reach, that network is used for Internet communications.
+Otherwise, the 3G network is chosen, and then 1X as a form of last-ditch desperation.

 When a data network isn’t available, no icon appears on the status bar.
 In fact, it’s entirely possible for the phone to have no data signal but still be able to make phone calls.

-Accessing the digital cellular network isn’t free.
-You likely signed up for some sort of subscription plan for a certain quantity of data when you first received your Android phone.
+Accessing the mobile data network isn’t free.
+Your phone most likely has some form of subscription plan for a certain quantity of data.
 When you exceed that quantity, the costs can become prohibitive.